 Short Cut is the best source for up-to-date datalogger programming code.
-Programming code is needed,
+Programming code is when:

-- when creating a program for a new datalogger installation - when adding sensors to an existing datalogger program
+- Creating a program for a new datalogger installation - Adding sensors to an existing datalogger program

 If your data acquisition requirements are simple, you can probably create and maintain a datalogger program exclusively with Short Cut.
 If your data acquisition needs are more complex, the files that Short Cut creates are a great source for programming code to start a new program or add to an existing custom program.